 If there are cost savings derived from the work, the savings are allowed to be shared with ACO participants as determined by the Queen’s MSSP ACO Board.

-CPC+ participants need to weigh the pros and cons of participating in the Queen’s Medicare Shared Savings program ACO based on their own practices.
+Primary Care First participants need to weigh the pros and cons of participating in the Queen’s Medicare Shared Savings program ACO based on their own practices.
 To discuss your particular situation, please email [email protected] or call (808) 691-7220.
-We’ll have special sessions for CPC+ participants interested in the MSSP ACO.

 How is the program different for specialists?